About Wedding Traditions & Meanings

 How to dance the money dance

-Like the popular Greek Syrtos dance, the Money Dance (KalamatianĂ³s) is a line dance.
-Also known as the Bride’s Dance, this celebration starts with the bride and groom dancing with a handkerchief.
-The parents of the bride and groom prepare for this dance before the wedding by pinning together reams of the largest bill in their currency.
-(Some get fancy and create a crown made of money too.)
-During the Money Dance, the parents step forward first and drape the money stole they’ve crafted over the happy couple and then hold hands with them to form the start of a curving line of dancers, facing right.
+Before the wedding, the parents of the bride and groom prepare for this special moment by pinning together stacks of the largest bills in their currency.
+Some families even create an elaborate crown made of money for the couple!
+During the dance, the parents step forward first, draping their money creation over the happy couple and holding hands with them to form the start of a curving line of dancers, all facing right.

 What is the meaning of the Greek wedding dance handkerchief?